gSchool/ada-pre-course/06-day06/03-hashes/03-hashes.md

 ## Overview

 * Hashes are a collection of paired information
-* Sometimes described as a collection of key-value pairs, or as a "look up table"
+* Sometimes described as a collection of key, value pairs, or as a "look up table"
 * Hashes use any object for their index
 * Each pair has both a key and a value
 * The keys in the hash are unique (i.e., not repeated), but values may be repeated